-Since all our queries in Table 1 are compiled and run as YARN or Hadoop jobs, we evaluate the local write bytes (except Spark SQL which does not have a reduce stage) and investigate the data aggregation overhead.
-Figure 6 shows that for queries with reduce stages (get-retweet-edges and meme-cooccur-count), Pig and Hive implementations generate more intermediate data that matches the increasing time of execution.
-This is due to these high level abstractions using tuple-based computations and emitting each processed tuple to the output buffer.
-IndexedHBase is a Java MapReduce implementation with which the output of the mapper is optimized, combining the emitted values that share the same output key.
-We observe this behavior from the intermediate record sizes as shown in Table 2.
+In addition, since all these queries are compiled and run as YARN or Hadoop jobs, we also evaluate the local write bytes (except Spark SQL which does not have a reduce stage) and investigate the data aggregation overhead.
+As shown in Figure 6, for queries with reduce stages (get-retweet-edges and meme-cooccur-count), Pig and Hive implementations have more intermediate data and match the trend of overall execution time.
+This is due to these high level abstractions using tuple-based computation and emitting each processed tuple to the output buffer.
+There IndexedHBase is pure Java MapReduce implementation with which the output of the mapper is optimized, combining the emitted values that shared the same output key.
+We also observe this behavior from the intermediate record sizes as shown in Table 2.